cobeo2004/cobeo2004/README.md

 - "Tài không đợi tuổi, cụ thể là tài lanh, tài lẻ, tài xỉu, tài phạt góc tại fb88.com nhà cái đến từ Châu Âu :(" - Simon
 - 🔭 I’m currently working on Swinburne University of Technology as a student.
 - 🌱 I’m currently learning Bachelor of Artificial Intelligence and Cybersecurity.
-- 💬 Ask me about Everything, but don't grind on me :)
+- 💬 Feel free to ask me, but for the sake of god do not cook on me :)
-- 📫 How to reach me: Just reach me through these icons below icons !
+- 📫 How to reach me: Spend some of your time scrolling to Connect To Me section then ?
 - 😄 Pronouns: he/him (ofc)

 <!--